Kintyre/ansible-collection-splunk/README.md

 ## Contents

 See the [official docs](https://cdillc-splunk.readthedocs.io/) for the expanded list of all supported functionality.
-Below is a brief overview.
+Recent updates are documented in the [changelog](https://github.com/Kintyre/ansible-collection-splunk/blob/main/CHANGELOG.md) Below is a brief summary of current features.

-Modules for the collection.
+### Modules

 | Module | Description |
 | ------ | ----------- |